We are very proud of our hospitals and our staff, and aim to provide a high quality service for our patients at all times.

 Suzanne Rankin, Chief Executive

 Our emergency department is located at St Peter’s Hospital.
 Please only visit us if you are seriously ill or it is an emergency.
-In A&E patients with the most urgent and life threatening conditions will always be seen first.
+Minor injuries will be directed to our Urgent Treatment Centre opposite A&E. We also have a new Urgent Care Centre.

-If you need to change or cancel your appointment please give us as much notice as possible by calling the appointments centre on 01932 723831 or 01784 884351.
+If you need to change or cancel your appointment please give us as much notice as possible by calling the appointments centre on 01932 723831 / 01784 884351 or email

 We aim to make your stay in hospital as comfortable as possible.
 Click here to find out more about coming into hospital and what you will need to bring with you.